ElvisWang2010/WROFE-2025/README.md

     <td colspan="2">
       <h3>Why We Chose This Battery</h3>
       <p>
-        This battery was selected for its high 45C continuous discharge rate, which easily covers the motor’s maximum current draw while staying within the ESC’s limits.
-        The 1300mAh capacity provides a good balance of runtime and weight efficiency.
+       This battery was selected for its high discharge 45C continuous discharge rate, doubling to 90C at its peak, easily meeting our power requirements.
+The high discharge rate enables for quicker, consistent bursts of energy for acceration, preventing sag that could impact performance.
+Its light 90g design permitted for a quicker, more agile car while placing less strain on our chassis.
+Its 7.4V voltage is a perfect suit, jumping into a 11.1V battery may provide more speed, but also wears down components quicker, eventually destroying the part completly; longevity would be a great concern.
       </p>
       <h3>Real-World Notes</h3>
       <p>
         In practice, the battery delivered stable voltage under load without noticeable sag during acceleration.
-Its compact form factor fit securely in the chassis, and its lightweight design minimized mass, improving handling and responsiveness.
+Its compact dimensions and light weight allowed for trouble-free storage while simultaneously providing a significant supply of energy, giving us a quicker and more decisive runs.
+However, its limited survivability hindered us at some times.
+In the process of downloading ROS2, the battery would frequently die over the 3 hour download time therefore connecting the car to an outlet was the only solution.
+We feel that we could have sacrificed a bit of weight for some more power time.
+Charging was also an issue.
+The process to charge took a lengthy time, roughly 3 hours.
       </p>
     </td>
   </tr>